 Bridgetown Barbados synagogue

 When the Dutch wanted to send settlers to colonise their new territory in Brasil, a group of 600 of the Amsterdam Jews sailed off to the new country.
 By 1642, the Holy Congregation as they called themselves, had some 3,500 members.
 They prospered in their traditional occupations as traders, merchants and farmers.
 With the Dutch in power, Jews were no longer required to worship in secret communities, but instead were allowed to freely celebrate their religion.
 In time, the large numbers of Jews arriving from Brasil marked the beginning of definite Jewish communities in the Caribbean.

 Kingston Jamaica synagogue

-The very generous rights and privileges given to the Jews of the Caribbean area in the C17th allowed the religious leaders to assume special responsibilities, according to Mordechaï Arbell.
+The very generous rights given to the Jews of the Caribbean area in the C17th allowed the religious leaders to assume special responsibilities, according to Mordechaï Arbell.
 The English in Surinam and the Dutch in Cayenne and Curacao permitted the Jews to administer their own lives, to have their own courts of law for litigation among themselves, to maintain their own schools, to build synagogues and to observe the Sabbath.
 Such rights were available to Jews at that time in very few places in the world.